French Louisianians: Indiana French

 In 1679, French explorer René-Robert Cavelier, Sieur de La Salle was the first European to cross into Indiana after reaching present-day South Bend at the St. Joseph River.
 He returned the following year to learn about the region.
 French-Canadian fur traders soon arrived, bringing blankets, jewelry, tools, whiskey and weapons to trade for skins with the Native Americans.

 By 1702, Sieur Juchereau established the first trading post near Vincennes.
 In 1715, Sieur de Vincennes built Fort Miami at Kekionga, now Fort Wayne.
 In 1717, another Canadian, Picote de Beletre, built Fort Ouiatenon on the Wabash River, to try to control Native American trade routes from Lake Erie to the Mississippi River.

 In 1732, Sieur de Vincennes built a second fur trading post at Vincennes.
 French settlers, who had left the earlier post because of hostilities, returned in larger numbers.
 In a period of a few years, British colonists arrived from the East and contended against the French for control of the lucrative fur trade.
 Fighting between the French and British colonists occurred throughout the 1750s as a result.

 The Native American tribes of Indiana sided with New France during the French and Indian War (also known as the Seven Years' War).
-With British victory in 1763, the French were forced to cede to the British crown all their lands in North America east of the Mississippi River and north and west of the colonies.
+With Britain's victory in 1763, the French were forced to cede to the British crown all their lands in North America east of the Mississippi River and north and west of the colonies.